 Adding email and registration details to the link would result in:

 (this would take you to the login page for Grip Virtual, and fill in your email with 'email@example.com' and your Badge ID with 'ABC123')

 Note: If you were to only include one part of the pre-population, you could prefill only the email address for example:

-This is just a combination of using a deeplink to take the user to a specific place within an event, and also pre-population to autofill login details.
-Some examples:
+This is a combination of everything we've already written about above.
+You'll end up with a link that takes the user to a specific place within an event, and also pre-populates details during login.

 Can I use deep linking if I use a custom SSO Protocol?